-There have been no changes to our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the fourth quarter ended December 31, 2022 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-During 2022 we replaced the enterprise resource planning software which we use in accounting for our business activities.
-The change was necessitated by increasing functional obsolescence of the predecessor system and inadequate provider support.
-The new system was implemented in the fourth quarter of 2022 without significant issues.
-Our established internal control system has been modified as necessary to accommodate the new system and to ensure the continuity of reasonable internal controls over financial reporting.
+There have been no changes to our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during our most recent quarter that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

-ITEM 9R.
-Other Inform ation
+ITEM 9B.
+Other Information